znob/sqlalchemy-intro-to-relationships-lab-nyc-career-ds-102218/README.md

 * Gwyneth Paltrow
 * an actor of your choice

-Associate the actors to the following roles:
+Associate the actors to the following roles.
+There should be eight roles in total.
+* Tom Hanks
     * Forrest Gump
     * Jim Lovell
     * Woody
     * Robert Langdon
+* Gwyneth Paltrow
     * Pepper Potts
     * Margot Tenenbaum
+* Your actor
+    * a role of your choice
+    * a role of your choice

 Remember we can create instances of the Role class while making the association in the following manner: